AllyBarry/python-exercise-pandas-reports/README.md

-# Python Assessment for Lumkani
+# Python Exercise with Pandas and Payments Analysis

 ## Setup Instructions
 ### Requirements: